BarcinoLechiguino/Development---Game/README.md

 players implemented.
 Players can move, jump, have dual moves and teleport.

+- 0.2: New maps implemented with a capped framerate, an entity system with flying and gounded enemies and a path finder implemented.
+There is also a cooldown in the teleport and checkpoints.

 # Instructions:
 Download the game file in
 which you will find the executable.